Tourist route optimization in the context of Covid-19 pandemic: Materials and Method

 The method employed aims to find the shortest way of passing through a number of attractions $s$ which must be chosen between 2 (which is trivial), and the maximum number of visiting objectives $n$.

-The map of the attractions is considered as an undirected graph, which is represented in Figure \ref{graf}.
-The program requires the number of vertices $n$ (in this case $n=22$ as we have considered 22 main attractions in the old city of Brasov), the number of edges $m$ (for Brașov old town, $m=35$ as can be seen in Figure \ref{graf}), the starting point and the ending node.
+The map of the attractions is considered as a not-oriented graph, which is represented in Figure \ref{graf}.
+The program asks for the number of vertices $n$ (in this case $n=22$ as we have considered 22 main attractions in the old city of Brasov), the number of edges $m$ (for Brașov old town, $m=35$ as can be seen in Figure \ref{graf}), the starting point and the ending node.

 The method employed is a backtracking algorithm.
 For further reading on this method see \cite{Cormen}.
-We treat the problem of finding the shortest route inside a destination that passes through a certain number of attractions as a travelling salesman problem (for further reading on this problem see \cite{Salesman}, \cite{Book}).
+We considered the problem of finding the shortest route inside a destination that passes through a certain number of attractions as a traveling salesman problem (for further reading on this problem see \cite{Salesman}, \cite{Book}).

-We describe below the steps of the recursive algorithm that we used:
+We describe, below, the steps of the recursive algorithm that we adapted:

-\begin{itemize} \item[-] At every step, a new element (here, a new tourist attraction $Oi, i=\overline{1,22}$), indexed symbolically from $1$ to $n$, is introduced in the stack. \item[-] For every valid element at level $k$ of the stack (an element is considered valid at level $k$ of the stack if there exists an edge between it and the object existing at level $k-1$ of the stack), the compatibility with the other values of the stack is evaluated (an element is compatible with the elements existing in the stack if it is not one of the objects in levels from $1$ to $k-1$): \begin{itemize} \item[a)] if the element is compatible, it is introduced in the stack and the algorithm passes to the next step (level of the stack); \item[b)] if for a certain value a solution cannot be built the current element is dropped and another element is introduced in the stack at the current level, if there exists another element; \item[c)] if all elements have been tested and there is no valid solution, the lower level $k-1$ becomes the current level. \end{itemize} \item[-] The algorithm has found a solution when the stack level is equal to the required number $n$ (for passing through all nodes from the graph of the destination), or a lower number $s$, which is initially specified, and the highest level of the stack is occupied with the \textit{stop} point stated at the beginning.
+\begin{itemize} \item[-] At each step, a new element (here, a new tourist attraction $Oi, i=\overline{1,22}$), indexed symbolically from $1$ to $n$, is introduced in the stack. \item[-] For every valid element at level $k$ of the stack (an element is considered valid at level $k$ of the stack if there exists an edge between it and the object existing at level $k-1$ of the stack), the compatibility with the other values of the stack is evaluated (an element is compatible with the elements existing in the stack if it is not one of the objects in levels from $1$ to $k-1$): \begin{itemize} \item[a)] if the element is compatible, it is introduced in the stack and the algorithm passes to the next step (next level of the stack); \item[b)] if for a certain value a solution cannot be built, the current element is dropped and another element is introduced in the stack at the current level, if there exists another element; \item[c)] if all elements have been tested and there is no valid solution, the lower level $k-1$ becomes the current level. \end{itemize} \item[-] The algorithm has found a solution when the stack level is equal to the required number $n$ (for passing through all nodes from the graph of the destination), or a lower number $s$, which is initially specified, and the highest level of the stack is occupied with the \textit{stop} point fixed at the beginning.